xoolive/traffic/docs-new/docs/tutorials/quickstart.md

 - an integer or a slice, to take flights in order in the collection:

       ```python
-      quickstart[0]  # return type: Flight, the first trajectory in the collection
-      quickstart[:10]  # return type: Traffic, the 10 first trajectories in the collection
+      quickstart[0]  # (1)!
+      quickstart[:10]  # (2)!
       ```

+      1. return the first trajectory in the collection: that's a Flight
+      2. return the 10 first trajectories in the collection: that's a Traffic

     <div class="output">
       <h4><b>Traffic</b></h4> with 10 identifiers